 ICOS Guesthouse 1 – Female Only

-The perfect choice for women solo travelers or for those who want to be in a safe place.
+The perfect choice for women solo travelers or those who want to be in a safe place.

 This women’s only hanok guesthouse is set in one of our favorite areas in town.
 Close to Sinchon subway station, but also within walking distance from Hongdae and Hongik University Station.
 If you would rather travel by bus, the airport limousine bus has a stop close to the hotel.